|Name||广西 (guǎng xī) ['vast' 'west'] Old Name Kwangsi WG|

 Wuzhou in the East of the province was an important town in the 18th century, and the British set up a river steamer service from there down to Guangzhou on the Pearl River.
 It is now well known for the trade in snakes destined for the dinner table.
 Huangyao is an old town with much intact Qing architecture; Guiping is renowned for its green tea while Detian Falls ➚, near the Vietnam border, rivals Huangguoshu Waterfalls in neighboring Guizhou for splendor.

 The industrial city of Liuzhou is surrounded by the same style of Karst scenery as Guilin but on a lesser scale.
-Huaping ➚ has an extensive tropical nature reserve while Beihai is a busy port carrying trade to Vietnam.
+Huaping ➚ has an extensive tropical nature reserve while Beihai is a busy port carrying out trade with Vietnam.